jrjonjonjimmyjimjim/OpenSaberVR/README.md

 ![alt text](https://img.itch.zone/aW1nLzIxNzU5MTkucG5n/original/88KBuM.png "")
+# THIS IS A FORK
+The original repo can be found at https://github.com/dhcdht/OpenSaberVR.
+I just forked it to experiment with the game and see what I can add.
+So don't mind me...

 # Current development state
 After four releases (latest v0.1.3) I'm totally happy with the current development state of the game.
 It's fully working and has more features included like I ever wanted in the beginning of the development of OpenSaberVR.
 That said I won't active develop any further on OpenSaberVR.